yashgo0018/tally-clone/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.4.

-## Development server
+## Get Started

+Steps to get started:-

+* Make a file src/environments/firebase.ts and add your firebase credentials in that file:-

+    `export const firebase = {your credentials}`

-Run `ng serve` for a dev server.
+* Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+And You are done.

 ## Code scaffolding